Nyamador/python-static-site-generator/README.md

-# Build a Static Site Generator with Python
+# A Static Site Generator with Python

 ## Status